fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_io_and_text/03_formatted_output.md

 C++ has distinguishes between formatted and unformatted input/output.

-All standard streams can do both formatted and unformatted I/O. Operators `<<` and `>>` always do formatted I/O. Unformatted and more formatted output is available through stream member functions.
+All standard streams can do both formatted and unformatted I/O. Operators `<<` and `>>` always do formatted I/O. Unformatted and more formatted output options are available through stream member functions.

 Now, what does it mean?